lyabomyr/Projector_ML_in_production_course/week2/README.txt

 > docker run -it -p 8080:8080 -v `pwd`/mydata:/label-studio/data heartexlabs/label-studio:latest

 open http://0.0.0.0:8080/
-> select sign up and  create account
+>> select sign up and  create account
-> create new project
+>> create new project
-> select data import and import csv file (IMDB Dataset)
+>> select data import and import csv file (IMDB Dataset)
-> select label template
+>> select label template
-> select labels (remove template labels and select own)
+>> select labels (remove template labels and select own)
-> go to list text
+>> go to list text
-> click on label
+>> click on label
-> select relation world in text
+>> select relation world in text
-> repid last action 50 times
+>> repid last action 50 times
-> export file to csv
+>> export file to csv
+Necessary skills for employee which will do labeling:
+- Experience in watch movie
+- English upper intermediate
+- Good analytics skills
+Labeling:
+Should the movie description be classified by genre?
+genre: erotic, action, war, fantastic, horror, documental, Comedi, Children, western, drama For one description can be more than one genre
+>> If films are very sentimental (love, tragedy)  is drama
+>> if the film has intimate scenes that are erotic
+>> if a film about superheroes or magic or something unexciting is fantastic
+>> if a film about war is war
+>> if a film about comedy history is a comedy
+>> if a film about advantages for children is children
+>> if a film about a detailed historical moment is documental
+>> if a film about the wild west and cowboys is western
+>> if the film is about crimes, action, drug is action Corner cases: if description is empty click on skip if description haven't consistent information click on skip
+Costs:
     one record cost 4 minutes  for analyze and select label we have 1000 records 1000 *4 = 4000 min = 67h
     1h = 5$
     total labeling cost = 335$ and Should wait 7 days